msafi/opengash/README.md

 ---

-opengash is still a very immature project.
-I'm developing it mainly to learn software engineering and deployment.

----

 ## Try it
-You can try the live, barely working, service on [opengash.com](http://opengash.com).
+You can try the live service on [opengash.com](http://opengash.com).